Free banking: History

-Some prominent 18th and 19th century economists defended free banking, most notably Adam Smith, as opposed to the real bills doctrine.
+Some prominent 18th and 19th century economists, most notably Adam Smith, defended free banking as opposed to the real bills doctrine.
 After the mid 19th century, though, economists interested in monetary issues focused their attention elsewhere, and free banking received little attention.
-Free banking as a subject of renewed debate among economists got its modern start in 1976 with The Denationalization of Money, by economist Friedrich Hayek, who advocated that national governments stop claiming a monopoly on the issuing of currency, and allow private issuers like banks to voluntarily compete to do so.
+Free banking as a subject of renewed debate among economists got its modern start in 1976 with The Denationalisation of Money, by economist Friedrich Hayek, who advocated that national governments stop claiming a monopoly on the issuing of currency, and allow private issuers like banks to voluntarily compete to do so.

 In the 1980s, this expanded into an increasingly elaborate theory of free market money and banking, with proponents Lawrence White, George Selgin, and Richard Timberlake increasingly centering their writing and research around the concept, either regarding modern theory and application, or researching the history of spontaneously free banking.

 Australia

 In the late 19th century, banking in Australia was subject to little regulation.
-There were four large banks with over 100 branches each, that together had about half of the banking business, and branch banking and deposit banking were much more advanced than other more regulated countries such as the UK and US.
+There were four large banks with over 100 branches each, that together had about half of the banking business, and branch banking and deposit banking were much more advanced than in other more regulated countries such as the UK and US.
 Banks accepted each other's notes at par.
 Interest margins were about 4% p.a.
 In the 1890s a land price crash caused the failure of many smaller banks and building societies.
 Bankruptcy legislation put in place at the time gave bank debtors generous terms they could restructure under, and most of the banks used this as a means to restructure their debts in their favor, even though they did not really need to.

 Switzerland

-In the 19th century, several Swiss cantons deregulated banking, allowing free entry and issue of notes.
+In the 19th century, several Swiss cantons deregulated banking, allowing free entry and the issue of notes.
 Cantons retained jurisdiction over banking until the enactment of the Federal Banking Law of 1881.
 The centralisation of note issue reduced the problem of the existence of "a bewildering variety of notes of varying qualities ... at fluctuating exchange rates."